Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 OUTOTSU HANTEN 2024

 It’s a pleasure to announce my participation in the upcoming Invitational Print Biennial OUTOTSU HANTEN.
-Four of my prints will be on view along side prints from several talented Japanese artists-printmakers.
-The Biennial is organized by OUTOTSU, a printmaking Atelier founded by artist-printmaker Ritsuwo Kanno in 1975 in Nishinomiya, JAPAN.
+Four of my prints will be on view alongside works by several talented Japanese artists.
+The biennial is organized by OUTOTSU, a printmaking atelier founded by artist Ritsuwo Kanno in 1975 in Nishinomiya, Japan.

 Tokyo Metropolitan Art Museum, Tokyo, JAPAN, May 19 -27, 2024